 Growing up, my family always hosted Thanksgiving dinner.
 Most years, the tables snaked through several rooms, filling the house with 20-30 family and friends.
 My mom prepared for the feast the entire month of November and somehow, made this preparation fun.
 I couldn’t wait to help her, especially polishing the silver.

-This year, we are hosting our first Thanksgiving with the entire family, although a much smaller crowd than my memories of Thanksgiving past.
+Now, we host our own Thanksgiving with the entire family, although a much smaller crowd than my memories of Thanksgiving past.

 When we moved to our forever home several years ago, my mother gave me Grandma’s entire set of silver.
 I made the decision to use the pieces every day, rather than waiting for a special occasion.